 Offered: Annually.

-HIST 333 - Women in American History (4)
+HIST 333 - American Gender and Women’s History (4)

-Focus is on the social, cultural, and public role of women in the United States.
-Topics include women's political roles, economic activities, and social and cultural experiences.
+Students examine changing gender ideals and lived experiences for women in American history, including distinctions among women based on variables of race, class, and sexuality in American society.

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: As needed.
+Offered: Alternate Years

-HIST 334 - The Black Experience in America (4)
+HIST 334 - African American History (4)

-Topics include the African background of Black Americans, the development of slavery, the abolitionist movement, the legislative and judicial drive to equality, and the social and cultural contributions of Black Americans.
+Topics include the African background of African Americans, development of slavery, abolitionism, legislative and judicial drives to equality, and social and cultural contributions of African Americans.

 Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Fall.
+Offered: Annually.

 HIST 335 - American Foreign Policy: 1945 to the Present (4)